rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## Introduction

-Like every newbie in Rootstrap, my first assigment was to develop Target MVD application, in my case, in React Native.
-While doing this, one of the first things I tried was to set the family font that the application uses, and I found out it wasn't as easy as I would expected.
+Like every newbie in Rootstrap, my first assignment was to develop Target MVD application, in my case, in React Native.
+While doing this, one of the first things I tried was to set the family font that the application uses, and I found out it wasn't as easy as I expected.

 The biggest issue was that all the tutorials said to excecute "react-native link" command and after executing it, the application would stop building successfully.